Astraea (nuclear warhead): Research

-Development will involve the use of the AWE's Orion laser, which uses 10 long-pulse beams and 2 petawatt short-pulse beams, to simulate conditions at detonation up to 10 million °C. Computer modelling will involve AWE's Valiant supercomputer.
-Hydrodynamics and radiographic studies will use a joint French-UK facility at Valduc in France, called EPURE, under Project Teutates, set up under the Lancaster House treaties.
+Development will involve the use of AWE's Orion laser, which uses 10 long-pulse beams and 2 petawatt short-pulse beams, to simulate conditions at detonation up to 10 million °C. Computer modelling will involve AWE's Valiant supercomputer.
+Hydrodynamic and radiographic studies will use a joint French-UK EPURE facility at Valduc in France, under Project Teutates, established under the Lancaster House treaties.

 AWE planned a 'Mensa' nuclear warhead assembly and disassembly facility in Burghfield, as well as 'Pegasus' enriched uranium and 'Aurora' plutonium manufacturing facilities at Aldermaston.
 In August 2024, the Aurora project was in the early design phase and was forecasted to cost £2.3 billion and Pegasus was to cost £1.7 billion (from an original cost of £634 million).
 In March 2023, Mensa was to cost £2.16 billion.
 The projects had been subject to delays and cost overruns, with Mensa running 7 years late, and £1.2 billion over-budget, while Pegasus was paused in 2018.
 Pegasus was restarted in 2021 and completion of the storage facility was to be by 2025 and the manufacturing facility by 2030.
 Mensa was expected to be completed by 2024.
+These projects were developed under the Nuclear Warhead Capability Sustainment Programme (NWCSP), launched in 2005 to maintain the UK's nuclear warhead infrastructure and support the development of any replacement warhead.

 AWE later merged the Aurora, Pegasus and other smaller projects into a single Future Materials Campus (FMC), also based at Aldermaston, planned for procurement in 2025.
 It is thought to also be aimed at addressing the skills shortages in the nuclear sector.

 Under the UK's obligations under the Comprehensive Nuclear-Test-Ban Treaty, it will be the first British warhead deployed without live tests.

 Programme status

-It was confirmed to be named Astraea, after the Ancient Greek goddess of justice, and designated as the A21/Mk7 in a Defence Nuclear Enterprise command paper in March 2024.
+It was confirmed to be named Astraea, after the ancient Greek goddess of justice, and designated as the A21/Mk7 in a Defence Nuclear Enterprise command paper in March 2024.

 In the 2025 Strategic Defence Review, the Ministry of Defence announced plans to invest £15 billion in the UK's warhead programme over the following four years.
 The investment includes maintaining the existing Holbrook warheads and modernising associated infrastructure, and is expected to support around 9,000 jobs.
 The current warhead stockpile is to be maintained while the Astraea warhead is developed.

 The new warhead is planned to enter service in the 2030s, when the Holbrook warheads reach the end of their service life.
-As of October 2025, around £1 billion was forecast to be spent on research and development for the Astraea project over the next decade.
+As of October 2025, Around £1 billion was forecast to be spent on research and development for the Astraea project over the next decade.
 The total projected cost of the Astraea programme was withheld on "national security" grounds.